thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

 contentColumnTitle: See the Gold Coast in a new light...
 contentColumn: >-
-  The beauty of a private charter is that the boat is yours to use as you wish and you call the shots…  So if you fancy dropping anchor for a swim we can make it happen, if you would prefer to spend more time sailing that’s also fine.
+  The beauty of a private charter is that the boat is yours to use as you wish and you call the shots…  So if you fancy dropping anchor or pulling up on a secluded beach for a swim we can make it happen, if you would prefer to spend more time sailing that’s also fine.

   You can choose from our delicious catering menu and drinks packages, or you